-(i) whether the person(s) making the proposal is/are credible and making a full disclosure.
-The member should explain the consequences of making false representations;

-- (ii) whether (any of) the directors/debtor has been involved in any previous business failure, either individual or corporate, and if so the details of that failure and the person's responsibility for it; and - (iii) the timetable for the VA.
+- (i) whether the person(s) making the proposal are/is credible and making a full disclosure.
+The member should explain the consequences of making false representations; - (ii) whether (any of) the directors/debtor has been involved in any previous business failure, either individual or corporate, and if so the details of that failure and the person's responsibility for it; - (iii) the timetable for the VA.

-The extent of the member's enquiries into these issues is likely to vary according to the particular circumstances of the case but should be such as will enable the member to properly discharge his duty to report to the court as nominee (see section 6 below).
+The extent of the member's enquiries into these issues is likely to vary according to the particular circumstances of the case, but should be such as will enable the member to properly discharge his duty to report to the Court as nominee (see paragraphs 31 to 37 below).